skylinemac/skylinemac.github.io/index.md

 | 7:30 - 8:00 | College bowl for top 3 students per grade                 |
 | 8:00 - 8:30 | Awards ceremony                                           |

 For more details on each of the competition rounds, see the information below.
+Please note that while we have time allotted for dinner, we will **not** be providing food.
+We encourage participants to either bring their own food (there will be space for everyone to eat and hang out) or go out and buy food.

 # Contact